OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Application of DynOPF-R on the IEEE 9-Bus Model

 \subsection{Parameters' Inference for the Dynamic OPF Constraints}

 The dynamic model, which forms the constraints of the optimization problem, is pictured in Fig.~\ref{fig:dyn_blockdiag}.
-It can be seen that the dynamic parameters $D$, $J$, $K$, $T_m$, $T_{gov}$, and $\sigma$ must be selected such that the active power and frequency responses of the generators are reasonable.
-To this end, an adaptation of the IEEE 9-Bus dynamic model~\cite{psanalysis} is used to infer the optimization problem parameter, which has been made available at~\cite{github-9bus}.
+It can be seen that the dynamic parameters $D$, $J$, $K$, $T_m$, $T_{gov}$, $T_r$, $\delta$, and $\sigma$ must be selected, where possible, to match the parameters of realistic synchronous machines.
+To this end, an adaptation of the IEEE 9-Bus dynamic model~\cite{psanalysis} is used to infer the optimization problem parameters, which has been made available at~\cite{github-9bus}.

-The reference EMT model~\cite{github-9bus} includes an IEEEG3 turbine-governor model, for which the parameters are slightly adapted for these experiments.
-The turbine-governor model is depicted in Fig.~\ref{fig:gov}, and the parameters for the inference experiments are shown in Table~\ref{tab:params-emtp} for each of the three generators $SM_1$, $SM_2$, and $SM_3$.
+The reference EMT model~\cite{github-9bus} includes an IEEEG3 turbine governor model, for which the parameters are slightly adapted for these experiments.
+The turbine governor model is depicted in Fig.~\ref{fig:gov}, and the parameters for the inference experiments are shown in Table~\ref{tab:params-emtp} for each of the three generators $SM_1$, $SM_2$, and $SM_3$.
 Time constants (TC) are in units of seconds, while gains and coefficients (CF) are in per unit.
-The inertia constant $H$ is an SM parameter, and is therefore not depicted in the control scheme.
+The inertia constant $H$ and damping coefficient D are SM parameters and are not depicted in the control scheme.

-Some governor parameters have been changed from the original version in~\cite{github-9bus}, outlined as follows.
-First, it is interesting to consider generators with different time constants and primary control contributions from each other for the optimization problem; for this reason, the parameters $H$, $K_\sigma$, $K_t$, and $T_d$ are adapted in the reference EMT model.
-The parameters $K_g$ and $T_n$ are then tuned for stability.
-All other model parameters are unchanged from the original version.

 \tikzset{ block/.style = {draw, fill=white, rectangle, minimum height=3em, minimum width=3em}, tmp/.style = {coordinate}, sum/.style= {draw, fill=white, circle, node distance=1cm}, input/.style = {coordinate}, output/.style= {coordinate}, pinstyle/.style = {pin edge={to-,thin,black}} }